pkmn/engine/src/lib/gen1/README.md

-- **Speed-ties**: In addition to [breaking switch-in speed ties with an RNG call](https://www.smogon.com/forums/threads/adv-switch-priority.3622189/), speed ties in Pokémon Showdown actually result in a large number of spurious frame advancements due to the internal implementation details of Pokémon Showdown's event/"action" system:
+- **Speed-ties**: In addition to [breaking switch-in speed ties with an RNG call](https://www.smogon.com/forums/threads/adv-switch-priority.3622189/), speed ties in Pokémon Showdown actually result in a large number of spurious frame advancements due to the internal implementation details of Pokémon Showdown's event and "action" systems.
+Ultimately, without keeping track of all of the handlers for the internal events Pokémon Showdown invents and implementing the same "action" system, matching Pokémon Showdown's RNG in the presence of speed ties proves impossible:
   - The `switch` acton  creates `runUnnerve` (in every generation, not just in generations where the [Unnerve](https://pkmn.cc/bulba/Unnerve_(Ability)) ability exists) and `runSwitch` "actions" and then calls the RNG when further actions are added by the opposing player to determine where to sort them relative to each other (despite this ordering having no importance in Generation I)
-  - executing the "actions" also advances the RNG due to `eachEvent('Update', ...)` calls (even in generations where there are no event listeners for the `Update` event)
+  - executing the "actions" also advances the RNG due to `eachEvent('Update', ...)` calls (even in generations where there are no event listeners for the `Update` event), though whether or not these result in speed tie rolls depends on a Pokémon's "action speed" which is computed and cached at specific locations.
   - adding the artificial `beforeTurn` "action" will also advance the RNG in the same way the `runUnnerve` and `runSwitch` actions do
   - Counter has a  callback which results in a `beforeTurnMove` handler being added to the queue